 I've included live bacteria in my Daily Menopause Support because I wanted a formula that addresses menopause from multiple angles — hormonal balance, stress, energy, and gut health together.
 It's the supplement I wish had existed when I started this journey.

 If you'd like personalised guidance on gut health and menopause, I'm always happy to help.
+You might also find my Menopause Survival Guide a useful starting point for navigating this transition naturally.